All of my package versions contain

 DEBUG=0 as part of your command line to

-Theos has opted to stop using this symlink by default because of a few reasons.
-First, there are a fair few “noisy” files dropped in the root of a project by standard Theos; this fork prefers to have as few of those as possible (and you may have noticed some are now stashed into the
+Theos has opted to stop using this symlink by default for a few reasons.
+First, there are a fair number of “noisy” files dropped in the root of a project by standard Theos; this fork prefers to have as few of those as possible (and you may have noticed some are now stashed into the

 .theos directory).
 Second, this can be very different between developers and even between each of a developer’s devices as Theos can be located anywhere.
-It’s also easy to unintentionally commit this symlink to source control or not know that this shouldn’t be committed to source control.
+Lastly, it’s easy to unintentionally commit this symlink to source control or not know that this shouldn’t be committed to source control.

-Of course, this does mean you must set and export
+Of course, this does mean that you have to export

 $THEOS in your environment.
-Do this in your shell’s profile or environment script (for instance
+This should be done in your shell’s profile or environment script (for instance

 ~/.zshrc) to ensure it’s always set and you don’t have to worry about it.
 It might look like this: